 Flexible Algorithms

 In the classroom, it is suggested that several algorithms for a single operation be examined.
 It is essential that students understand the reasoning behind the actions in these algorithms.
 Over time, this allows them to choose an effective strategy depending on the context.
 Teachers with culturally diverse students in their classrooms can invite them to discuss at home the strategy their parents use to perform addition or subtraction.
-These students can present these strategies to the class, which can provide new ones.
+These students can present these strategies to the class, which can provide new ways of doing.

-Examples of addition algorithms
+Examples of Addition Algorithms

 \(566 + 379\)